devkral/django-fast-ratelimit/README.md

 -   block: should hard block with an RatelimitExceeded exception (subclass of PermissionDenied) or only annotate request with ratelimit
 -   decorate_name: under what name the ratelimit is attached to the request. set to None/empty to not decorate request.
 Uses Ratelimit.decorate_object.
 Defaults to "ratelimit"
--   wait (only async functions): suspends execution
+-   wait (only when async possible): suspends execution, triggers force_async when not specified

-Note: wait is tricky with method_decorator: you must ensure that the function decorated is async
+-   force_async: fail when not called in an async context, can be set to False, to not fail in sync context, or to True to fail always when in sync only context

 why only async methods have wait?
 It doesn't really block (only the userlandthread).
 In contrast to its sync equivalent it doesn't block the webserver significantly